manojkumar621/norman_police_data_engineering/README.md

 The connection object is closed after the execution of the status() method, since it is the final method in the whole project flow.

 ## Bugs and Assumptions
-1. ORI number is any of the following values - ['OK0140200', 'EMSSTAT', '14005'].
+1. ORI number is any of the following values - ['OK0140200', 'EMSSTAT', '14005', '14009'].
 If a pdf file contains ori numbers that are not in this list, they can't be extracted using this code.
-2. Address is only a street address and in NOT in any other form (like lat-long).
-Full country address cannot be captured using this code.
+2. Address is only a street address and in NOT in any other form (like ending with country, state, etc.).
+Global address cannot be captured using this code.
+3. This code is limited to parsing only US street addresses.